caiks/WBOT02/README.md

 This desire for a balance between reducing the convolution *volume* and having good representations by regularly spacing hotspots is the reason the tiles default to half a frame - the region around the hotspot will then be of the same magnitude as the scale of the features that can be captured by a frame.

+The experiments in tiled scanned modes carries on the guadualist approach of previous experiments; they usually consist of small changes in the configuration to see what quantitative and qualitative differences there are.

 <!-- TODO

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24